Tinnitus Relief & Management

-Tinnitus is often accompanied with hearing loss, and the first step to better hearing is to conduct a hearing test.
-During the hearing test, the first thing we will conduct is a case history.
-Here we gather as much relevant information as possible regarding your hearing history, such as trauma to the ears or family history of hearing loss and/or tinnitus.
+Tinnitus is often accompanied by hearing loss, and the first step to better hearing is to conduct a hearing test and a case history.
+During your appointment we will gather as much relevant information as possible regarding your hearing history, such as trauma to the ears or family history of hearing loss and/or tinnitus.
 You will be asked to describe your tinnitus:

-What is the cost?
+What is the cost for an appointment?

 Who performs the consultation and what are their qualifications?

 What's that ringing in my ears?

 Sound intensity can range from mild to extremely loud.
 Ringing in the ears can significantly affect the quality of a person’s life.

 There are a number of factors that can cause ringing in the ears.
 Common ones are,

 - Untreated medical conditions